Center for Financial Studies (CFS)

 - E-Finance Lab e.V.
 (1)

-This document was provided/prepared by the Economic Governance and EMU Scrutiny Unit at the request of the ECON Committee.
+This document was provided by the Economic Governance and EMU Scrutiny Unit at the request of the Committee on Economic and Monetary Affairs (ECON) ahead of the Monetary Dialogue with the ECB President on 4 December 2024.